paulmataruso/open5gs-nms/README.md

 [![React](https://img.shields.io/badge/React-18.2-61DAFB.svg)](https://reactjs.org/)

 Web-based management system for Open5GS 5G Core and 4G EPC networks.
 Provides complete configuration management, real-time monitoring, subscriber provisioning, and network visualization through an intuitive interface.
 Please be aware this project is 90% AI coded.
 This project was not designed with security in mind.
 It was just a project for my personal Open5gs servers to make my life easier.
 Use at your own risk.
 If the project gains more interest I will focus on getting auth and security more nailed down.
+If you find any issuies please let me know.
+I will fix them as fast as I can.

 ---